lwekuiper/statamic-activecampaign/README.md

 # Subscribe forms to ActiveCampaign

-> This package provides an easy way to integrate ActiveCampaign with Statamic forms.
+> This package provides an easy way to integrate ActiveCampaign with Statamic forms and allows for multi-site configurations with the Pro license.

 ## Features

 This addon allows you to:

+### Lite edition
-- Configure Statamic forms to subscribe to a ActiveCampaign list
+- Configure Statamic forms to subscribe to a ActiveCampaign list.

-- Use multi-site to add form configurations per localization - **requires PRO license**
+### Pro edition
+- Adds multi-site functionality.
+- For site networks where the same form needs to subscribe to a different ActiveCampaign list depending on the current site.

 ## Requirements